 - Phone no. of remitter with STD code

 Contents of Form 15CA

-- Where Advance Payment has to be made against import
+- When Advance Payment has to be made against import

 - Where Payment is made towards import-Settlement of Invoice

-- In case of Imports by diplomatic missions
+- At time of Imports by diplomatic missions

 - In case of Intermediary Trade

-- In case the aggregate value of remittances during the financial year does not exceed Rs.
+- When the aggregate value of remittances during the financial year does not exceed Rs.
 5 lakhs, Form 15CB will not be required.

 - When the remittance is not chargeable to tax.